schmitzi89/schmitzi89.github.io/_posts/2023-12-10-oo-vs-functional.md

 - weights: A list that contains both weights and biases.
 - activation: The activation function to be used in the layer.

 Furthermore, it has a method `call` which will do the matrix multiplications and return the transformed input.
+The most important aspect to notice is that an object contains a local environment which means that methods and properties live in the environment of the object.

-But why don´t we just implement it as a simple function?
-Because thats what a dense layer in a neural network actually is, when you look at it from a mathematical perspective.
-The following would be a simple `layer_naive_dense` function:
+But why don´t we just implement it as a simple function without local environments?
+Because from a mathematical perspective, a dense layer is just a simple function.
+We can manage everything that is important for the function outside of the function and pass it as a variables .
+The following would be a simple `layer_naive_dense` function which does just that:

 ```R
 layer_naive_dense <- function(inputs, W, b, activation) {